Rudd-O/qubes-shared-folders/README.md

 ## Installation

 The recommended way to install the various components is via pre-built RPM packages.
+Note: F40 and earlier are considered end-of-life.
 The packages are available for download here:

 * Fedora templates:
   * 38: https://repo.rudd-o.com/unstable/fc38/packages/